Affordable Luxury on the Gulf Shores of Alabama

 Backflash Antiques is filled with treasures curated by the lovely Charlan Quiovers.
 She has a knack for making you feel welcome the moment you step into her store.
 Take the time to browse her collection to find just the right vintage piece that has been missing from your closet or home.

 Hayley’s Bar is a local dive in the middle of town on Dauphin Street.
 Locals come here to shoot pool and have an ice cold beverage.
 Old school concert posters line the walls and music blares from the jukebox.
 Before you play or order a beer, you’ll need to become a private club member.
 It won’t cost you anything to join.
-However, it will give you the ability to smoke inside, should you desire to, while patronizing this fine establishment.
+However, it will give you the ability to smoke inside while patronizing this fine establishment.
 Who knew there was a workaround so you could still smoke in a bar?

 Plan a Vacation to the Gulf Shores